mnz1988/stable-diffusion-guide/README.md

 I will demonstrate how ControlNet may be used.
 For this I chose a popular image online as our "sample image".
 It's not necessary for you to follow along, but you can download the images and put them in the **PNG Info** tab to view their generation data.

 First, you must scroll down in the txt2img page and click on ControlNet to open the menu.
 Then, click *Enable*, and pick a matching *preprocessor* and *model*.
 To start with, I chose Canny for both.
 Finally I upload my sample image.
-Make sure not to click over the uploaded image or it will start drawing.
+Make sure not to click over the sample image or it will start drawing.
 We can ignore the other settings.

 ![Control Net](images/controlnet.png)